Phra Pathommachedi: Mongkut Discovery

-In 1831 under the reign of king Rama III, his brother, Prince Mongkut, as a monk, discovered the ruin of Phra Pathommachedi and visited several times.
+In 1831 under the reign of king Rama III, his brother, Prince Mongkut, as a monk, discovered the ruin of Phra Pathommachedi, the pagoda with the prang shaped top with 84 meters high and visited several times.
 He requested royal approval to restore the stupa, but Rama III declined.
 In 1832 Sunthorn Phu, a famous Thai poet, accompanied Prince Chutamani on a visit to Phra Pathommachedi.
 After his coronation, Mongkut rebuilt the stupa in the Sri Lankan style, covering the old stupa as well as the new temple.
 The new temple has four viharas used for Buddhist ceremonies as well as many storage buildings to keep artifacts that were found in the nearby area.
 Mongkut also built a palace named Pathom Nakorn Palace near Phra Pathommachedi.
 Damrong Rajanubhab mentioned the reason for building this palace in the book “Tamnaan Wang Gao” (or Tales of the Old Palaces) that during the renovation of Phra Pathommachedi, it was inconvenient to come and go from Bangkok to Nakhon Pathom within a day, thus staying overnight was obligatory.
 Under the royal command of Mongkut, the palace was built near the stupa.
 The canals of Mahasawas and Chedi Bucha were also dug to facilitate commuting by boat between Bangkok and Nakhon Pathom.
 After 17 years of construction, the stupa and temple were finished in 1870 in the reign of Chulalongkorn.
 Chulalongkorn added belfries and imported golden brown colour tiles from China to cover the whole stupa.
 The population of nearby Nakhon Chai Si District was ordered to move to the newly created city around Phra Pathommachedi.